Bake in Software Test Automation from the Start

 Some tests are still better executed manually, not because of the limits of codeless automation, but rather the limitations of test automation as a whole.

-It’s very difficult to marry external data and on-screen data in test automation.
+It’s very difficult to marry external data and on-screen data in software test automation.
 This comes into play with external API calls, commonplace in all apps today.
 For example, it’s difficult to automatically validate a login through Google or Facebook, because each app behaves completely differently depending on a number of factors, such as whether it is installed and the OS it runs on — and can change any time with an update.
 Synchronizing two systems is one of the most challenging problems with any type of automation.

 Still, these are areas that automation — and Applause Codeless Automation, more specifically — will be able to address in the near future.

-Plenty of potential with advanced test automation
+Plenty of potential with software test automation

 With a proper commitment to enabling advanced test automation and accessibility, organizations can achieve remarkable things.
 So, why aren’t more organizations doing it?
 The simple answer: features, features and more features.